ExperimentalSurgery/RAS_VR_2/README.md

 Build the Unity project.
 Configure haptic materials.
 Enable/disable optional modules (e.g. experimental logging).

 5.2 Data structures and logging
-[Describe what data is collected during use: e.g. 6-DoF pose, forces, button presses, timestamps, task-specific metrics, VR tracking data.]
+Anna: Describe what data is collected during use: e.g. 6-DoF pose, forces, button presses, timestamps, task-specific metrics, VR tracking data...
 Include:
 Data schema (variable names, types, units).
 File formats (e.g. CSV, JSON).
 Any anonymization/pseudonymization measures.

 5.3 Privacy and ethical considerations in VR
-[Explain how the toolkit handles data protection and privacy, especially if used with human participants.]
+How the toolkit handles data protection and privacy, especially if used with human participants...
 Include:
 What identifying information is or is not stored.
 Recommendations for ethical approval and informed consent when using the toolkit in user studies.
 Storage and access recommendations.

 6 Contribution guidelines
-[Describe how others can fork and extend the project.]
+Anna: Describe how others can fork and extend the project.
 Include:
 Repository location and branching model.
 How to submit bug reports and pull requests.